 It’s August.
 The month where I spend hours with my laptop open, staring at blank walls wondering, “What am I going to put here?
 When am I going to have time to lesson plan?
 When’s lunch?”
 Prepping my classroom always proves to be a lengthy and quite stressful process.
 I’ll start on one thing and then get distracted by another, and before I know it, I’m back to square one.

-Upon hearing my initial diagnoses, my mother knelt down, held me still and said, “Michael, we are not going to give you medicine for this, you’re going to have to learn to manage yourself.”
-Today, as a teacher, I am still managing and somedays battling my adult ADHD.
+Upon hearing my initial diagnosis, my mother knelt down, held me still and said, “Michael, we are not going to give you medicine for this, you’re going to have to learn to manage yourself.”
+Today, as a teacher, I am still managing and some days battling my adult ADHD.
 Here are the seven ways I’ve learned to deal with ADD/ADHD as a teacher.
-If you’ve dealt with any of these feelings, then I hope they can help you, too.
+If you’ve dealt with any of these feelings, then I hope they can help you too.

 1. Embrace who you are.

 For many years, I refused to say the letters.
 I refused to identify as one of those people who dealt with that condition.

 When I became a teacher, I learned that I no longer needed to hide.
 I could say the words and identify with a part of myself.
 I embraced my ADHD and everything that comes with it.
 So in my classroom I tell funny stories that are loosely related to content sometimes.
 I show funny videos at random times during the class period just because they are funny.
 I fidget freely and sometimes have even been known to run around my classroom when I hear an exceptional answer from a student.
 The funny thing is, these things are most of my students’ favorite thing about me as a teacher.

 2. Take time to fidget.